Trump Tariffs Causing Uncertainty for Fluid Power Industry

-Editor’s Note: The Trump administration’s implementation of tariffs on goods imported into the U.S. is a continually evolving situation.
+Editor’s Note: Information in the sidebar at the end of this article has been updated as of Feb.
+14, 2025 with the latest tariffs information.
+The Trump administration’s implementation of tariffs on goods imported into the U.S. is a continually evolving situation.
 Information contained in this article is accurate at the time of publishing and updates will be added as new details emerge.

 Tariffs, a tax placed on imported or exported goods, were a key talking point during Donald Trump’s presidential campaign.
 Throughout his campaign he suggested placing tariffs on goods coming into the U.S. from a number of trading partners including China, Europe and others.